ssmereka/crave/readme.md

 [![Dependency Status](https://david-dm.org/ssmereka/crave.svg)](https://david-dm.org/ssmereka/crave)
 [![npm version](https://badge.fury.io/js/crave.svg)](http://badge.fury.io/js/crave)

-Require node components (controllers, models, etc) dynamically from anywhere within your application.
+Structure a node project your way with the ability to require models, controllers, or any file dynamically.

+# <a target="_blank" href="http://i.imgur.com/zKkNNBh.jpg">WAT</a><a target="_blank" href="http://i.imgur.com/yJreqHM.png">?</a>
-Crave gives you the ability to structure your application any way you like without the burden of manually requiring each file's location.
+Let me explain.
+Crave gives you the ability to structure your application's files any way you like without the burden of manually requiring each file's location.
 Take these file structures for example:

 ![File Structure Diagram](http://i.imgur.com/H3fBKMR.png)

 **Left**:  A common node application file structure where each folder is required dynamically.
 This works great, but restricts where your files must be located.

 **Right**: Crave allows you to move files where ever you like and will require them dynamically.
-This grouping by feature makes relevant code easier to find or transfer between projects.
+This grouping by feature makes related code easier to find and transfer between projects.

 # Getting Started